eweser/eweser-db/README.md

 });

 Notes.new({ text: 'hello world' });

+// To get data to sync on the cloud, we need to connect to an auth server/homeserver const loginUrl = db.generateLoginUrl({ name: 'Basic Example App' }); // use this url to redirect the user to the auth server's login page
+// the user will be sent back with a token in the url

+if (
+  db.getToken() // looks for the token in the url or in local storage ) {
+  db.login();
+}
 ```

 That's it! 🚀🚀🚀 You now have a user-owned database that syncs between devices and apps.

 Try opening in another browser or device and notice the changes sync.
 Refresh the page and notice the data persists.
-Turn off your internet and notice the data still updates.
+Turn off your internet and notice the data still updates in the browser app.
+Turn it back on and watch the sync propagate to the other device.
+(TODO: Reimplement log back in on internet connection reestablished)

 # Features